‘Ireland is a great country, but we can’t help ourselves being nasty to people sometimes’

 Businessman Denis O’Brien sold his radio company Communicorp because he couldn’t “put his hand on his heart” and say teenagers would continue to listen to his music radio stations in the near future.

-Mr O’Brien was speaking to a webinar organised by the Trinity Student Managed Fund and Trinity’s Dublin University Business & Economics Society (DUBES) on a day when he sold the radio group behind Today FM, Newstalk, Spin 1038, Spin Southwest and 98FM.
+Mr O’Brien was speaking to a webinar organised by the Trinity Student Managed Fund and Trinity’s Dublin University Business & Economics Society on a day when he sold the radio group behind Today FM, Newstalk, Spin 1038, Spin South West and 98FM.

 The sale to Bauer Media Audio comes 32 years after he first invested in what was then known as Classic Hits 98FM, one of the first independent radio stations to be granted a licence in the Irish market.
 Mr O’Brien said the station “started making money after three months”.